DustyVegas/utexas_migrate/README.md

 # UTexas Migrate
 This module serves as a base for migrating UT Drupal Kit v2 to v3.
+It consists of:

+- a base module, `utexas_migrate`, that provides two migration groups, `utexas` (which migrates all of the standard content) and `utexas_end` (which migrates content that is dependent on node references)
+- sub-modules for each of the add-ons, `utprof_migrate`, `utnews_migrate`, and `utevent_migrate`.

+It has two dependencies, `migrate_plus`, which allows for grouping migration tasks and additional processing plugins, and `migrate_tools`, which provides CLI commands for migration execution.

 ##  Quickstart Setup